-One

-Many

-Connected Vertical Neighbourhood

-The conceptual approach for the Proposed Development seeks to challenge the typical tower typology and create a landmark building for Camden, commensurate with its location and prominence in the borough.
+Connected Vertical Neighbourhood The conceptual approach for the Proposed Development seeks to challenge the typical tower typology and create a landmark building for Camden, commensurate with its location and prominence in the borough.
+The concept proposes that the Proposed Development is comprised of four quadrants, considered as a collected group of four thin, vertical towers.

-In opposition to a conventional extruded volume, the conceptual massing approach for the Proposed Development focuses on splitting up the vertical massing to break down the scale of the building.
-In order to reflect the visibility of the proposals from many viewpoints across London, a massing concept has been developed with the intention of creating a coherent form when viewed from all directions.

-The concept proposes that the Proposed Development is comprised of four quadrants, connected and tapering in form, to create a dynamic and distinctive massing that is consistent in approach across all elevations.
 Inspiration has been taken from the way in which the pinwheel plan of the existing tower breaks down the massing into vertical sections, emphasizing the building's verticality through its form.
 The concept, inspired in part by the pinwheel form of the existing tower, drives the architectural approach and creates a resolved massing strategy whilst allowing the articulation of the form and facade to respond to the immediate context.

-verticality.

-Differentiation across the elevations is proposed through applying double-height cuts in the massing at the heights of adjacent buildings to allow each quadrant a contextual response.
+PARLIAMENT HILL & AMPSTEAD HEATH 360° visibility SOMERS TOWN CAMDEN TOWN KING'S CROSS .
+PRIMROSE HILL EUSTON REGENT'S PARK ESTATE REGENT'S PARK BLOOMSBURY FITZROVIA MARYLEBONE The conceptual massing approach for the Proposed Development focuses on splitting up the vertical massing to break down the scale of the building.
+In order to reflect the visibility of the proposals from many viewpoints across London, a massing concept has been developed with the intention of creating a coherent and consistent form when viewed from all directions.
+Differentiation across the otherwise uniform elevations is proposed through applying double-height cuts to form terraces in the tower massing, responding to key views out as well as the heights of local landmarks.
 This creates four unique elevations that respond to their immediate surroundings.
-The intention within this concept is for the cuts to create special activated moments up the facade with the potential to be used as amenities for the occupiers of the building.
-These horizontal cuts in the massing create an architectural character of stacked volumes, both horizontally and vertically, that combine to form a connected vertical neighbourhood; responsive to its context and unified by a coherent conceptual approach to the massing.

-The tapering of the alternate faces of the quadrants has a slimming effect and means three quadrants are visible on each elevation, reinforcing the vertical proportions of the massing.
-The tapering form has the additional effect of drawing the eye upwards, further emphasising the 4.4 Conceptual Approach in Plan A central core is fundamental to the Proposed Development's conceptual approach in plan as it allows the building to address each direction equally, corresponding to the 360 degree visibility of the site from across the city.
+The intention within this concept is for the terraces to create subtle yet special activated moments up the facade.
+These horizontal cuts in the massing create an architectural character of stacked volumes, both horizontally and vertically, that combine to form a connected "vertical neighbourhood"; responsive to its context and unified by a coherent conceptual approach to the massing.
+4.3 Conceptual Approach in Plan A central core is fundamental to the Proposed Development's conceptual approach in plan as it allows the building to address each direction equally, corresponding to the 360 degree visibility of the site from across the city.
 A central core allows for maximum levels of daylight within the floorplates, creating excellent workspaces with impressive panoramic views north, south, east and west.
 Levels of daylight are further increased through an enhanced floor to ceiling height, commensurate with a high-quality office space.
-An expanded floorplate provides a flexible, modern workplace with the opportunity for double height spaces to be created along the facade.
+An expanded floorplate provides a flexible, modern workplace with the opportunity for double-height spaces to be created along the facade.
 The quadrants in plan allow for flexibility in space planning, such that workspaces can be broken up into clusters or operate as one, continuous floorplate.
 The servicing strategy is integral to the overall 'four quadrant' building concept.
 The four air handling units required per floor throughout each element of the Proposed Development serve to divide the four quadrants in both plan and elevation, expressing the ventilation requirements of a modern office and labenabled commercial building on the exterior.
-A focus on reducing carbon and energy use has driven this servicing strategy, for more detailed information please see Chapter 4.9 Servicing Concept.
+In part, a focus on reducing carbon and energy use has driven this servicing strategy, and for more detailed information please see Chapter 4.9 Servicing Concept.